dead-claudia/github-limits/README.md

 *Note: these do **not** include things like [GraphQL resource limits](https://developer.github.com/v4/guides/resource-limitations/), [REST rate limits](https://developer.github.com/v3/rate_limit/) and [disk quotas](https://help.github.com/articles/what-is-my-disk-quota/), things that are about resource usage, rather than simple strings or numbers.*

+> If you're wondering why the commit history is sparse, it *is* actively maintained, but I mainly rely on others filing [issues and pull requests](#contributing).
+If you learn something, please, by all means, reach out!

 ## List of limits

 Each limit carries the full set of relevant restrictions, as well as where I gained the information from.